 OCS Employment Guidelines

-OCS employs nearly 150 Wesleyan University students each semester.
+OCS employs over 150 Wesleyan University students each semester.
 To manage this volume of students, it is critical to make clear the responsibilities of this office and the individual student.
-All of this information is covered during the mandatory OCS Employment Information Session.
+All of this information is covered during the mandatory OCS Employment Webinar.

-There are three types of jobs through the Office of Community Service and Volunteerism: literacy, community-based (non-literacy), and OCS Staff (coordinator, office support or van).
+There are three types of jobs through the Office of Community Service and Volunteerism: literacy, community-based (non-literacy), and OCS Staff (coordinators or van drivers).

 Literacy (only federal work study students are eligible):